 Ash articulates that growing up Hindu, the very ideals and morals that his parents ingrained in him when he was young, were antithetical to their views about his career pursuits when he was older.

 “Atithi Devo Bhava,” this translates to “Guest is God” and it is a phrase that is thrown around Indian households.
 Giving back to those around us and foregoing materialism is an inherent part of Hinduism.
 So why is this, that which becomes second nature, at odds with an inquiry for a career, lifelong happiness, and ultimately success?

-Being the first Indian American in California State Legislature, there are many antiquated archetypes that must be projected on him and people that look like him.
+Being the first Indian-American in California State Legislature, there are many antiquated archetypes that are projected on him and people that look like him.
 When I ask him about this, he dispels the myths about Indian model minorities in one statement, “the myth erases those that are struggling”.
-Indians are working jobs in the labor sector and they are quickly becoming the highest growing undocumented population in the US.
+Indian-Americans are working jobs in the labor sector and they are quickly becoming the highest growing undocumented population in the US.
 There are many Indians that need people that look like them, to give them a voice.
 To shed light on their misgivings.
 To create policy that is inclusive of them.

 Kalra gives me a hard NO.